schellenberg/computerscience20/docs/_sources/Python/Overview/StringOperations.rst.txt

    :correct: a
    :feedback_a: Yes, repetition has precedence over concatenation
    :feedback_b: Repetition is done first.
-   :feedback_c: The repetition operator is working on the excl variable.
+   :feedback_c: The repetition operator is working on the exclamation variable.
    :feedback_d: The + and * operator are defined for strings as well as numbers.